NicoTerabyte/libasm/README.md

 For handling the "results" we have the **conditional jumps instructions:**
-* JE/JZ - Jump if the values are equal.
+* JE - Jump if the values are equal.
-* JNE/JNZ - Jump if the values are not equal.
+* JNE - Jump if the values are not equal.
+* JZ and jnz jump if the previous comparison operation set zero flag to 1 or 0 (for more info check the Control transfer instructions part it deeper in this doc)
 * JG - Jump if the first value is greater than the second.
 * JGE - Jump if the first value is greater or equal to the second.
 * JA - The same as JG, but performs the unsigned comparison.
 * JAE - The same as JGE, but performs the unsigned comparison.
-* JL - jump if the value is smaller than the second
+* JL - jump if the first value is smaller than the second
-* jo used in case a register goes in overflow
+* jo used in case a register goes in overflow (didn't work well last time though)
+* jge and jle - Jump if the previous comparison operation resulted that one operand is greater (or equal) or smaller (or equal) than another.

 In fact we have this C code
 ```c
 if (rax != 50) {